zenml-io/zenml/docs/book/introduction/core-concepts.md

 natural to think of your work from within this 'pipeline' abstraction, but we think you'll see the benefits if you try it out with some examples.
-Check out our [Get Started](../guides/functional-api) guide to see an example of what ZenML will add to your current workflow!
+Check out our [Developer Guide](../developer-guide) to see how ZenML can improve your current workflow!

 This page is changing rapidly, therefore we need help to maintain it.
 If you